andradeigor/MyFlappy/README.md

 # MyFlappy

-This is just a version of Flappy Bird that I wrote it on JavaScript to use my NEAT bot.
+This is just a version of Flappy Bird that I wrote in JavaScript to use my NEAT bot.